Aptivio and Co-Sell Partner are referred to as the “Parties.”

 9. LIMITATION OF LIABILITY

-9.1 The Parties agree that each Party’s aggregate liability to the other Party under this Agreement and to any SOWs shall be limited to direct money damages in an amount not to the exceed the respective fees received under the applicable SOW.
+9.1 The Parties agree that each Party’s aggregate liability to the other Party under this Agreement and to any SOWs shall be limited to direct money damages in an amount, not to exceed the respective fees received under the applicable SOW.
 In no event shall either Party be liable for any loss of profits, lost revenue, lost opportunity, or for any indirect, incidental, special, consequential, exemplary, or punitive damages or losses (however arising) arising from any claim or action hereunder, even if advised of the possibility of such damages or losses were reasonably foreseeable.

 10. CONFIDENTIAL INFORMATION